tomcritchlow/tomcritchlow.github.io/_posts/2019-04-04-the-strategic-independent.md

 There are two key things to draw from this chart:

-The long-term work begins with strategic work, so if you want to get involved in a project early (a common request) you have to be thinking and working strategically.
+**The long-term work begins with strategic work**, so if you want to get involved in a project early (a common request) you have to be thinking and working strategically.

-But importantly, if you only do strategy work the client isn't going to keep you around in months 3-12.
+But importantly, **if you only do strategy work the client isn't going to keep you around for months 3-12**.
 No matter how lucrative that strategy work is, if you're not shifting your outputs to implementation/stewardship then there isn't enough work for either you or the client to justify sticking around and so you end up with a short sprint of a project.

 Now, if you look at execution on it's own: